 Cats can be fiesty.
 Although they’re categorized as ‘social,’ they can lash out at each other, especially against newer family members.

-It’s not unusual that in multi-cat homes, one or more cats dominate who has access to the litter box.
-Even if they aren’t fighting, it can be stressful for submissive cats leading to potential problems with the litter box.
+It’s not unusual that in multi-cat households, one or more cats dominate who has access to the litter box.
+Even if they aren’t fighting, it can be stressful for submissive cats leading to potential litter box problems.

 To help your cats, ensure that there are plenty of clean litter boxes.
 You need at least one per cat, plus one extra.
-You could always place the additional box in a secluded spot, giving them some privacy when going.
+You could always place the additional box in a secluded spot, giving your cat some privacy.